markomil/vilin-numerical-optimization/README.md

 Functions are located in folder [Functions/MultiDimensional](Functions/MultiDimensional/).
 To add new function modify [Functions template](Functions/NewFunctionTemplate.m) and save to [Functions/MultiDimensional](Functions/MultiDimensional/) folder.

-### Very interesting and nicely optimized C++ implementation (made by my students) of the methods from
+### Interested implementation
-Vilin can be found on https://github.com/lazarst96/NumericalOptimisation
+Very interesting and nicely optimized C++ implementation (made by my students) of the methods from Vilin can be found on [https://github.com/lazarst96/NumericalOptimisation]